CAMERA-MRI/IMAGINE/ERNIE/README.md

    6) The magnet, a 7-ring 80mm (inner bore diameter) Halbach array producing ~50 mT, made from <b>98</b> neodymium (N48) magnets.

 <p style="text-align: justify;">
+<b>Reproducibility</b>
-   <b>ERNIE 1& ERNIE 2 </b>  are the <b>same kit </b> first built at <b>2</b> different sites.
-ERNIE 1 was first assembled at the ESMRMB pre-congress workshop and then assembled at the ISMRM 2026 conference in Cape Town, South Africa.
-ERNIE 2 on the other hand was first assembled at the Montreal Neurological institute and then at the Montreal General Hospital, Polytechnique Montreal, The Douglas Health Hospital and ISMRM.</p>
+   Two kits were designed as <b>ERNIE 1 & ERNIE 2 </b> as the <b>same kit </b> built at <b>2</b> different sites.
+ERNIE 1 was first assembled at the 2025 ESMRMB pre-congress workshop and then re-assembled at the 2026 ISMRM conference in Cape Town, South Africa.
+ERNIE 2 on the other hand was first assembled at the Montreal Neurological Institute (MNI - The Neuro) and then re-assembled multiple times at the Montreal General Hospital, Polytechnique Montreal, The Douglas Health Hospital and 2026 ISMRM.</p>

    <p align="center">
   <b>ERNIE Toolkit for Onsite Assembly and Magnetic Field Mapping with Portable Storage System.</b>